CrlsMrls/learning-notes/kubernetes/15-service-accounts-rbac.md

   name: manager-sa # must match the service account name
 ```

-The following example grants the `manager-sa` service account the `list-pods-role` role in the `default` namespace:
+The following example grants the `view-pods-role` role in the `default` namespace to the `dashboard-sa` service account:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1